microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/index.md

 ---
 {% include_relative header.md %}

+TODO: Table of Contents would be helpful given this is a journey page.

-#### Welcome to the Microsoft Partner Onboarding Academy, your gateway to your Partner journey. 📚
+#### Welcome to the Microsoft Partner Onboarding Academy, your gateway to your Partner journey.

 Are you ready to onboard as a Microsoft Partner? **[Get started](/PartnerResources/skilling/partner-onboarding-academy/acct)** and take action today.

 The Microsoft Partner Onboarding Academy's **Modules** are organized into sections which reflect the typical partner journey:
 - [Create Partner Center Account](/PartnerResources/skilling/partner-onboarding-academy/acct): This is the first step towards becoming a Microsoft Partner
-- [Create Offer](/PartnerResources/skilling/partner-onboarding-academy/offer): Now that you've created an account, create your first offer.
+- [Create Your First Offer](/PartnerResources/skilling/partner-onboarding-academy/offer): Now that you've created an account, create your first offer.
-- [Create Transactable Offer](/PartnerResources/skilling/partner-onboarding-academy/transactable-offer): Transactable Offers are the first step towards Co-Selling with Microsoft
+- [Create A Transactable Offer](/PartnerResources/skilling/partner-onboarding-academy/transactable-offer): Transactable Offers are the first step towards Co-Selling with Microsoft
-- [Create MACC Eligible Offer](/PartnerResources/skilling/partner-onboarding-academy/macc-offer): [MACC](https://learn.microsoft.com/en-us/partner-center/marketplace/azure-consumption-commitment-enrollment) eligible offers are ideal for customers looking with an existing enterprise agreement.
+- [Create MACC Eligible Offer](/PartnerResources/skilling/partner-onboarding-academy/macc-offer): Offers which are [MACC](https://learn.microsoft.com/en-us/partner-center/marketplace/azure-consumption-commitment-enrollment) eligible are ideal for customers committment with an existing agreement.

 The resources within each module are created by the Global Partner Solutions (GPS) team and beyond.
 Choose the modules that align with your areas of interest to start your journey.

-#### Concetps
+#### Concepts

-Below are some concepts and definitions you'll see used in this academy:
+Below are some concepts and definitions you'll see used in this Academy:

 - [Partner Center](https://learn.microsoft.com/en-us/partner-center/overview): A portal for Partners to manage their account, offers, customers and billing
 - [Azure Marketplace](https://azuremarketplace.microsoft.com/en-US/): Where customers can purchase offers
-- [Offer](https://learn.microsoft.com/en-us/partner-center/marketplace/publisher-guide-by-offer-type): Software or service that the customer purchases (aka solutions)
+- [Offer](https://learn.microsoft.com/en-us/partner-center/marketplace/publisher-guide-by-offer-type): Software or service that the customer purchases (a.k.a. solutions)
 - [Co-Sell](https://en.wikipedia.org/wiki/Cross-selling): Selling with Microsoft

 The most common types of Partners are: